Tomkinen/eskoffee/README.md

 ## Eskoffee

-- Caffeine decision support -
+####Caffeine decision support

 Eskoffee tells you if you still have caffeine in your system to keep you coding (or some other activity that requires caffeine).

-To you to keep you safe: Dangerous levels cannot be reached and you will receive a warning and recommendation to drink water.
+To keep you safe: Dangerous levels cannot be reached and you will receive a warning and recommendation to drink water.

 Eskoffee measures your personal caffeine level and combined office caffeine level.
 Caffeine half-life in your body is approximately 5 hours.